ghostwriternr/minimal-mistakes/_pages/home.md

 ---
+title: "Hello!"
 layout: splash
 permalink: /
 header:
   overlay_color: "#5e616c"
   overlay_image: /assets/images/home.jpg
-excerpt: 'Welcome to my blog.
-You could start with one of the featured posts, or find my previous posts in the archives.'
+excerpt: "Welcome to Naresh's literary blog.
+You could start with one of the featured posts or find past posts in the archives."
 feature_row:
   - image_path: /assets/images/childhood-front.jpg
     alt: "A letter to my childhood"